texastsarulebook/texastsarulebook.github.io/docs/ute-high-school-projects/manufacturing.md

 # Section 1 - Manufacturing

 These events are designed for students manufacturing unique work using a varity of modern techniques.
-All projects must include the required documentation and they must physically be present at the conference to
+All projects must include the required documentation and they must physically be present at the conference to be judged.

 import UteHighSchoolProjectsBanner from '/ute-high-school-projects-banner.mdx'